 Preparing The Rest Of Your Home

 Let’s start with litter boxes.
-You may need to increase the number of them in your home.
-Even if you’re going from just one cat to two, that doesn’t mean they’ll share a box.
-If you have several cats, adding another kitty may throw off the litter box balance, so keep an eye on things and be ready to up the number of boxes as you have cats or at least as close to that as possible.
+If you have more than one cat, you may need to increase the number of litter boxes in your home.
+Even if you’re going from just one cat to two, that doesn’t mean they will share a box.
+If you have several cats, adding another kitty may throw off the litter box balance, so keep an eye on things and be ready to increase the number of litter boxes as you have cats or at least as close to that as possible.
 The addition of a new cat is also a good time to install a cat tree or window perch, especially if you are going from one cat to two.

 The Introduction Process

 The big day has finally arrived.
 Bring the cat (in her carrier) into the home and go right to the sanctuary room, which you will have already set up.
 If the cat is an adult, open the carrier and then leave the room.
 This way, she can stay in the carrier until she feels comfortable enough to start investigating the room and will not be intimidated by your presence.
 Have food and water set up for her, although she probably won’t be interested in it right away.
 She may, however, appreciate that the litter box is so conveniently located.
 It’s good the leave the newcomer alone for a while so you can concentrate on your resident kitties, which may or may not be aware of what just took place.
 If the newcomer is a kitten, you may want to spend a little time with her before leaving the room to make sure she knows where everything is located.